wacncontent/CustomizeTool/removeCommentOutput/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

 <properties
-   pageTitle="Cloud Cruiser and Windows Azure Billing API Integration" description="Provides a unique perspective from Windows Azure Billing partner Cloud Cruiser, on their experiences integrating the Azure Billing APIs into their product.
+   pageTitle="Cloud Cruiser and Windows Azure Billing API Integration | Windows Azure" description="Provides a unique perspective from Windows Azure Billing partner Cloud Cruiser, on their experiences integrating the Azure Billing APIs into their product.
 This is especially useful for Azure and Cloud Cruiser customers that are interested in using/trying Cloud Cruiser for Windows Azure Pack." services="billing" documentationCenter=""